By Ernst Lamothe Jr.

 Simply put, skin cancer or melanoma is one of the deadliest of skin cancers.
 In 2019, it is estimated that there will be 96,480 new cases of melanoma in the United States and 7,230 deaths from the disease, according to the Melanoma Foundation.
 In the U.S., melanoma continues to be the fifth most common cancer in men of all age groups.

 Rates of diagnosis for the disease have increased dramatically over the past three decades, outpacing almost all other cancers.
-Today, it is one of the most common cancers found among young adults in the United States.
+Today, it is one of the most common cancers found among young adults in the United States, and skin cancer screening is more important than ever.

 Ultraviolet rays are an invisible kind of radiation that comes from the sun, tanning beds and sunlamps.
 UV rays can penetrate and change skin cells.